puppetlabs/puppet-docs/source/puppet/4.3/reference/type.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The members of the group.
 For directory services where group membership is stored in the group objects, not the users.
+Use with auth_membership to determine whether the specified members are inclusive or the minimum.